 Provide unconditional validation.

 First, make sure your child feels comfortable expressing their fears, worries or other distressing feelings to you.
 Validate these concerns.
 Do not minimize them.

-It helps to build a emotional connection with your teenager.
-Know more on how to go about doing it from our popular article How-To Easily build Emotional Connection with your Teenager.
-You may also be interested in reading our article How to build positive family relationship with your teen
+It helps to build an emotional connection with your teenager.
+Know more on how to go about doing it in our article How-To Easily build Emotional Connection with your Teenager.

 Be patient and reassuring